artumarinn/artumarinn/README.md

 Hi there 👋

 <h1 align="center">Hi 👋, I'm Arturo Marin</h1>
-<h3 align="center">I am currently studying for a Bachelor's Degree in Information Systems and passionate about blockchain development and Web3 technologies.</h3>
+<h3 align="center">I am currently studying for a Bachelor's Degree in Information Systems and passionate about backend development.</h3>

----
 <!--
 ## 🚀 About Me:
 - 🔭 Currently working on: Blockchain-based academic certificate solutions.